Dissolute Websites

 Dear Alter,

 Once upon a time, in olden days of yore before the world-wide web and zombi-phones, a young deodorised man in pastel-coloured clothes called Alan drove 60 miles through northern Irish counties Tyrone, Antrim and Down just to suck my over-sensitive and slow-to-squirt 50-year-old cock - which he did unusually well, as I noted in my diary.
-I remember nothing of this, nor of most of my sexual encounters with men, which (and who) quickly merged with my memory-fog - in which initial good feelings are blotted out by later disappointment.
+I also noted that he kissed as if he was unblocking a lavatory-pan.
+I remember nothing of this illegal activity (which could result in a gaol sentence) nor of most of my sexual encounters with men, which (and who) quickly merged with my memory-fog - in which initial good feelings are blotted out by later disappointment.
 I hope he thought that the 120 mile drive was worth it.
 He didn't stay for dinner, let alone bed and breakfast.
 I never heard from him again.

 There have been several Alans in my life, most of them queer, one of them originally called Alim and very hairy. Álainn means 'handsome' in Irish.